 As soon as the pandemic struck, tech companies knew that they had to find ways to get their employees the digital infrastructure they needed at their homes.
 Shopify gave all of its workers a $1000 stipend to deck out their home offices, and Twitter wasn’t far behind in offering its workers full reimbursements for any work-from-home tech they bought.

 What might be a small economic anomaly today is just months away from being a fully-fledged industry.
 Standing desks, webcams, boosted wifi, and dual monitors will be on the wishlists of many newly-remote workers this holiday season.
 With them will come a huge jump in productivity.
 As employees’ homes start to look more like their offices, their output will follow.

 Millionaire and Shark Tank star Kevin O’Leary recently revealed that if he were forced to take on a side hustle today, he wouldn’t hesitate in choosing to be a virtual assistant; when one of America’s most iconic entrepreneurs gives a shout out to a growing occupation, it’s probably best to take notice.
 Last year, 2% of digital workers made use of a virtual assistant — a number that Gartner predicts will increase more than tenfold by 2021.

 As the amount of digital jobs increases, so does the number of tasks that can be delegated to virtual assistants.
-The current economic flux in which the world currently finds itself means that there will be more people than ever looking to cash in on the gig economy, and the flexible nature of virtual assistantship makes it a prime job choice for many.
+The current economic flux means there will be more people than ever looking to cash in on the gig economy.
+It also means the flexible nature of virtual assistantship makes it a prime job choice for many.
 As the demand for virtual assistants grows, so will the productivity of those using them.

 Right now, uncertainty is the name of the game — no business is capable of predicting what will happen next.
+No one knows what tech changes are coming.
 Even so, keeping an eye on growing trends in remote work patterns and digital transformation can give you a look into how productivity will be affected for years to come.